Charavee/animeR/README.md

 ## Target Audience

-Our target audience would be people interested in anime or newly exploring anime who may be looking for anime information and/or recommendations, and creative professionals (like directors) who want to understand the trends in the anime industry.
+Our target audience would be people interested in anime or newly exploring anime who may be looking for detailed anime information and/or recommendations, and creative professionals, such as directors and people who works in anime or media industry, who want to understand the trends in their industry.

 ## Project Proposal

-1)  search_anime(…): This function serves as a tool to obtain an overview of filtering tool for anime lovers to locate the list of anime of their interest.
+1)  `search_anime(...)`: This function serves as a tool to obtain an overview of filtering tool for anime lovers to locate the list of anime of their interest.

-2)  anime_rec(x, y): The function takes in genre x and year y and output a list of five anime with their synopsis based on popularity rating.
+2)  `anime_rec(x, y)`: The function takes in genre x and year y and output a list of five anime with their synopsis based on popularity rating.

-3)  get_trend(x, y): This function takes in genre x and year y and output a wordcloud that shows the most recurring themes and words in the anime’s synopsis.
+3)  `get_trend(x, y)`: This function takes in genre x and year y and output a wordcloud that shows the most recurring themes and words in the anime’s synopsis.

-4)  info( ): This function returns the top five anime of all time based on popularity, the visualization of anime popularity by genre, and number of anime by top producers using a bar chart.
+4)  `info( )`: This function returns the top five anime of all time based on popularity, the visualization of anime popularity by genre, and number of anime by top producers using a bar chart.

-5)  predict_popularity( ): this function fits a multiple regression
+5)  `predict_popularity( )`: this function fits a multiple regression
     model predicting the popularity rating of an anime based on categorical variables like the Source of the anime.
 Also, this function conducts model analysis to help anime directors and